rolandbernard/daro/docs/cli.md

 parsed and executed.
 After successful execution the result value of the expression will be printed.
 If an error occurs it will be printed and the user is asked to enter another expression.

-If one ore more argument is given, these arguments are interpreted as file paths.
+If one or more argument is given, these arguments are interpreted as file paths.
 The CLI program will execute each of the given files one after the other with the same execution context.
 This means the later files retain the variables and loaded modules of the previously executed file.